manabu-hirano/RanSAP/README.md

 ## Bulk Download

-You can clone this repository, or bulk download the dataset in a single Zip file from the following link.
+You can clone this repository, or bulk download the dataset in a single .tgz file from the following link.
 - https://kosenjp-my.sharepoint.com/:u:/g/personal/hirano_manabu_toyota_kosen-ac_jp/ESN5o9PvRLNOiCEKJ_1wBfYBl3b_05trKZ4Raxb0GnRcNQ

 ## Contents